Finding Optimal Diverse Feature Sets with Alternative Feature Selection: Alternative Feature Selection

 \paragraph{Limitations}

-\emph{Greedy Balancing Search} shares several limitations with \emph{Greedy Replacement Search}, e.g., it may be worse than exact search, assumes univariate feature qualities, and does not work if the number of features~$n$ is too low relative to~$k$, $a$, and $\tau$.
-In the latter case, \emph{Greedy Balancing Search} yields no solution due to its simultaneous nature, while \emph{Greedy Replacement Search} yields at least some alternatives.
-However, if running out of features is not an issue, \emph{Greedy Balancing Search} has the advantage of more balanced feature-set qualities.
-Also, one could easily adapt \emph{Greedy Balancing Search} to yield the highest feasible number of alternatives in case~$a$ alternatives are infeasible.
+\emph{Greedy Balancing} shares several limitations with \emph{Greedy Replacement}, e.g., it may be worse than exact search, assumes univariate feature qualities, and does not work if the number of features~$n$ is too low relative to~$k$, $a$, and $\tau$.
+In the latter case, \emph{Greedy Balancing} yields no solution due to its simultaneous nature, while \emph{Greedy Replacement} yields at least some alternatives.
+However, if running out of features is not an issue, \emph{Greedy Balancing} has the advantage of more balanced feature-set qualities.
+Also, one could easily adapt \emph{Greedy Balancing} to yield the largest feasible number of alternatives in case~$a$ alternatives are infeasible.